DataDog/documentation/content/en/monitors/guide/monitor_best_practices.md

 ## Write a clear title

-The [Manage Monitor][1] page displays the monitor's title, monitor’s tags and team, and other fields that you can find [**here**][2].
+The [Manage Monitor][1] page displays the monitor's title, tags, teams, and other fields.
+For a full list of attributes, see the [Search Monitors][2] documentation.
 Having a  clear, descriptive title is important because it immediately communicates the monitor's purpose and what it tracks.
 A well-defined title helps users quickly identify the monitor's focus.
 A clear title also ensures that all team members, regardless of role and persona, can understand the monitor's function at a glance.

-Please keep in mind that the monitor’s title and the notification subject are the same, so we suggest avoiding having too many variables in it.
+**Note**: A monitor’s title and the notification subject are the same, so avoid adding too many variables to either.

 ## Use multi-alert